ventuero/langrinder/README.md

 - Based on mako templates
     Maximum flexibility and comfort
 - Compiles directly into Python classes
-- Variety of built-in functions and templates
+- Variety of built-in functions, integrations and templates

 ---